 • December... |

 Before we dive into clothing choices, let's go over a few essentials for any trip to Paris.
-First essential: pack an umbrella, the lightest, most portable umbrella you have.
+In the past, we always would advise to pack an umbrella, the lightest, most portable umbrella available.
 In most seasons you can expect a shower or two in Paris, often when you least expect it.
-Come to think of it, though, it might be just as easy to pick up an umbrella once you get to Paris, perhaps at the first market you visit.
+But we're now of the mind that it's just as easy to pick up an umbrella at a tourist store once you get to Paris, or use the ones provided by the hotel (our currently preferred option).

 Parisians are known for their understated yet polished style.
 To make sure you fit in and feel comfortable, here's a breakdown of what to pack for Paris depending on the time of year.